-This course is organized as follows:
+'''

+This?

+follows:

+course

+organized

+Theory

+sessions

+hours).

+?

+Ε

+x a m s

+ours

-- Theory sessions (15hours).
+sessions

-- Exams (5 hours)

-- Laboratory sessions (computer room) (35 hours).
+(computer

+(35

+hours).

+Assignments

+hours).

-- Assignments realization (12,5 hours).
+realization

-- Tutorials, Autonomous work and study (57,5 hours).
+?
+Tutorials, Autonomous work and study (57,5 hours).

+'''

 Apart from the regular theory sessions in the computer room (decisional tools), the students? training will be complemented by lectures and seminars that will be communicated in advance.
 Also, a collaborative tool for discussion and debate on the more relevant economic and business issues will be enabled.
 In principle, the teaching delivery methodology is expected to pivot around face-to-face classes.
 However, if necessary, for health reasons, face-to-face classes may be taught semi-face-to-face or online.